SolarianVulpine/dnd-funds-tracker/README.md

 #### Front-End (React)
 - Components for LoginForm, AccountBalance, TransactionForm, and TransactionHistory
 - State Management: `useState` for most simple components
 - User Interface (UI): I expect to use bootstrap or tailwind to design the layout of the site.
+With JSX handling component functionality
+- Data Handling: This is an extremely simple numbers exchange.

+### Currency Rates
+> 1 Platinum piece (Pp) is equal to
+- 10 Gold Pieces (Gp)
+- 20 Electrum Pieces (Ep)
+- 100 Silver Pieces (Sp)
+- 1000 Copper pieces (Cp)